CichyJohnny/rekrutacja/python/currency-converter/README.md

 # Completed for AKAI

-Based on given template, done with PyCharm and Spyder.
+Based on given template, made with PyCharm and Spyder.
 Most changes are located in  `converter/RatioObtainer.py`

 ## Currency converter